ThomasGultzow/starter-hugo-academic/content/home/teaching.md

 ---

-Currently I am co-examiner of courses focused on qualitative research and health psychology, review reports within other method-focused courses and develop a course focused on behaviour and climate change.
+Currently, I am a co-examiner for courses focused on qualitative research, health psychology, and behaviour and climate change, as well as reviewing reports in other method-focused courses.
 I also have (among other things) teaching experience in:

 - Development, implementation, and evaluation of (behaviour change) interventions
 - Health promotion